Gluten-Free Crostini Bread (No Yeast, Tomato Basil)

 Ingredients & Substitutions

-Here is everything you need to make gluten-free cottage cheese French bread:
+Here is everything you need to make the no-yeast gluten-free crostini bread,

 | Options | w/ Almond Flour | w/o Almond Flour |